xdssio/goldilox/readme.md

    it as it.
 We consider ourselves in between, you can do most things, with minimal adjustments.
 2. Why do you work with Vaex and not just Pandas?
 Vaex handles Big-Data on normal computers, which is our target audience.
 And we relay heavily on it's lazy evaluation which pandas doesn't have.
+3. Why do you use "inference" for predictions and not "predict" or "transform"?
+Sklearn has a standard, "transform" returns a dataframe, "predict" a numpy array, we wanted to have another word for inference.
+We want the pipeline to also follow the sklearn standard with fit, transform, and predict.
-3. M1 mac with docker?
+4. M1 mac with docker?
    You probably want to use --platform=linux/amd64
-4. How to send arguments to the docker serve?
+5. How to send arguments to the docker serve?
-5. `docker run -p 127.0.0.1:5000:5000 --rm -it --platform=linux/amd64 goldilox glx serve $PIPELINE_PATH <args>`
+6. `docker run -p 127.0.0.1:5000:5000 --rm -it --platform=linux/amd64 goldilox glx serve $PIPELINE_PATH <args>`
    example:

 * `docker run -p 127.0.0.1:5000:5000 --rm -it --platform=linux/amd64 goldilox glx serve $PIPELINE_PATH --bind=0.0.0.0:5000`